What is the difference between a practicum and an internship?

 Effective fall 2009, students may begin practicum at the beginning of the second year.
-This means beginning to identify and interview for practicum placements by the end of the first year.
-Before initiating a practicum, students should discuss their training goals and objectives with the Director of Clinical Training.
+This means beginning the practicum training process as early as Fall quarter of the first year, and interview for practicum placements in the Winter and Spring quarter of the first year.
 Please note that practicum credit will not be awarded during the first year.

 How do I set up a practicum?

-3. At least one hour of clinical supervision for each 10 hours of time spent providing direct or indirect professional services.
-The first hour of supervision each week, however, must be with the primary supervisor in a group or individual face-to-face setting; the remaining supervision may be in either individual or group supervision with a delegated supervisor.
+- At least one hour of clinical supervision for each 10 hours of time spent providing direct or indirect professional services.
+One hour of supervision each week must be with the primary supervisor in individual face-to-face setting; the remaining supervision may be in either individual or group supervision with a delegated supervisor.
 Delegated supervisors may hold a license at the master’s level.

 When can I begin an internship?

-Students may begin internship work after meeting ten conditions:
+Students may begin internship after meeting the following:

-1. Successfully complete 1000 hours of practicum work.
+- Successfully completed 1000 hours of practicum work.

-10. Be actively enrolled and in good academic standing.
+- Be actively enrolled and in good clinical training standing and academic standing.

 What are the internship requirements?

-5. A formal, didactic training program as an ongoing aspect of the program.
+- A formal, didactic training program as an ongoing aspect of the program

 How long do I have to complete an internship?